25 Useful Things to Know Before You Visit Tromso (2024-2025)

 Familiarize Yourself with the Norwegian Language

-Norwegians speak impeccable English but learning a couple of Norwegian words or even just the alphabet will be really impressive to locals when you’re visiting.
+Norwegians speak impeccable English but learning a couple of Norwegian words or even just the alphabet will be impressive to locals when you’re visiting.

 Tromso gets heaps of winter tourism and by showcasing a little bit of knowledge about language, you will stand out from the rest of the people who come to simply take advantage of Tromso’s opportune geographical location.